 'I am not surprised, since their information is gleaned from pure speculative sources.
 Notwithstanding, we must deal with this spectacle at once, and not let this serious matter be dictated by the newspapers.
 If we allow this to happen, we shall not be able to control the situation for long.
 Therefore we must do all in our powers, to solve this case as soon as possible'.

-'The first thing that must be done, is to increase the vigilance in the East End, and continue the curfew that shall be made known to the Londoners that we are serious in our search for the criminal; and that by imposing this curfew on the city, they will truly understand the severity of this case.
+'The first thing that must be done, is to increase the vigilance in the East End, and continue the curfew that will be made known to the Londoners that we are serious in our search for the criminal; and that by imposing this curfew on the city, they will truly understand the severity of this case.
 We must be imperant in this and be willing to convey this message to the public.
 We must also use the newspapers to our advantage.
 Until we do not find any pertinent information about the identity of the murderer, we shall be at the mercy of their unyielding print of gossip I dread', I explained to him.

-At the hotel I contemplated even the minutiae of the case and my perusal, wondering in my head, if the killer would strike anew upon this night.
+At the hotel I contemplated even the minutiae of the case and my perusal, wondering in my head, if the killer would strike anew upon that night.
 Soon, I would have my answer, and it would not be pleasant.
 A sudden rapping on my door I heard, and when I rose to answer the door, it was Harrison informing me that the killer had struck again.